perfact/zodbsync/README.md

 Although this particular example can now be better achieved with `zodbsync exec`.

+### `zodbsync reformat`

+With version 4.3.2, the formatting of meta files was changed to become more diff-friendly, placing, for example, lists of roles for a specific permission onto one line each.
+When transferring commits from a system that used the old recording to one that uses the new one, `zodbsync reformat` can be used to rewrite commits of the old to the new version.
+Use a separate repository clone, check out the starting point and pick the commits that used the old formatting on top of it.
+Now execute `zodbsync reformat START`, which will add a commit that reformats the complete repository after `START`, followed by rewritten commits that correspond to the original ones, but using the new formatting.
+Finally, pick these commits onto the target system.

 ## Compatibility
 This package replaces similar functionality that was previously found in